Add to the nacho and chili during Super Bowl with these Soundbar deals

 To amp up your TV experience during the Superbowl, you might want to check out this nacho and chili recipe.
-In addition, check out these deals on select soundbars.
-This’ll add to the food experience.
+In addition, check out these deals on select soundbars:

 - VIZIO 20 2.0 Soundbar System with DTS Virtual for $167.90